 Principal Customers: The Plant Protein Group markets its products to major grocery store chains, independent grocery outlets, large discount stores, retail and wholesale buying groups and eCommerce platforms.
 In the retail environment, the products are merchandized in the produce, natural and meat sections of the store.
 In addition, products are sold to food service restaurants and distributors, institutions and other food service establishments.

 Principal Markets: Products are sold primarily in Canada and the U.S.

-The Company's long-term objective of growing its plant protein business has been driven by its plans to:
+The Company's objective of for its plant protein business is driven by its plans to: